What are the most spectacular roads in Afghanistan?

-Tagab-e Anjuman is a high mountain pass at an elevation of 3.013m (9,885ft) above the sea level, located in in north-eastern Afghanistan.
+Tagab-e Anjuman is a high mountain pass at an elevation of 3.013m (9,885ft) above sea level, located in the north-eastern part of Afghanistan.

 Palphi Pass is a high mountain pass at an elevation of 2.885m (9,465ft) above the sea level, located in Baghlan Province in north eastern Afghanistan.